 If an SPM-A synchronizer is used, connect twisted-pair 0.5 mm2 (20 AWG) or larger shielded wire from the synchronizer to terminals 24(+) and 25(-).
-Tie the shield to the closest chassis screw.
+Tie the shield to terminal 21.
 Do not connect the shield at the synchronizer end of the wiring.